Femey/Bucket-continued/README.md

 # Shit i needa work on
 * Make Femboy esp (how the fuck)
 * The bucket on the start screen is broken :(
+* The performance is terrible if your computer isnt acceptable